Seye-Omowa/ReactProject-pdas/README.md

 # ReactProject-pdas
-How to build and reuse a React component
+A static application demonstrating how to reuse react components.

+Styling is done with bulma css.